rockdaboot/wget2/docs/wget2.md

   Specifies the gnupg home directory to use when verifying PGP signatures on downloaded files.
 The default for this is your system's default home directory.

+### `--xattr`

+  Saves documents metadata as "user POSIX Extended Attributes" (default: on).
+This feature only works if the file system supports it.
+More info on https://freedesktop.org/wiki/CommonExtendedAttributes.

+  Wget2 currently sets
+  * user.xdg.origin.url
+  * user.xdg.referrer.url
+  * user.mime_type
+  * user.charset

+  To display the extended attributes of a file (Linux): `getfattr -d <file>`

 ## <a name="Directory Options"/>Directory Options

 ### `-nd`, `--no-directories`